Sustainability News in Retail

 Halfords estimates that there are currently seven million unused bicycles going to waste in sheds and garages.
 The plans involve refurbishing them and then selling them after a successful trial of the service.

-A lack of lorry drivers and shipping disruption was noted as cause for running short of some models following production problems at Covid-hit factories.
+Halfords noted that a lack of lorry drivers and shipping disruption was noted as cause for running short of some models following production problems at Covid-hit factories.

 The Halfords scheme is geared towards bike owners upgrading their bikes, with the payment for their bike being made as a store credit.